explosion/spacy-course/README.md

 ${solution}

 ${test}
+try:
     test()
+except AssertionError as e:
+    __msg__.fail(e)
 ```

 If present, `${solution}` will be replaced with the string value of the
 submitted user code.
 In this case, we're inserting it twice: once as a string so
 we can check whether the submission includes something, and once as the code, so
-we can actually run it and check the objects it creates.
-Finally, `${test}` is
+we can actually run it and check the objects it creates. `${test}` is replaced
-replaced by the contents of the test file.
+by the contents of the test file.
 I'm also making
 [`wasabi`](https://github.com/ines/wasabi)'s printer available as `__msg__`, so
-we can easily print pretty messages.
+we can easily print pretty messages in the tests.
+Finally, the `try`/`accept`
+block checks if the test function raises an `AssertionError` and if so, displays
+the error message.
+This also hides the full error traceback (which can easily
+leak the correct answers).

 A test file could then look like this: